alhabibdabbagh/ingHub/README.md

 - Customer assets
   - GET /api/assets?customerId=4

+## Admin Endpoints

+- Match order (Admin only)
+  - POST /api/admin/order/match/{id}
+  - Requires ROLE_ADMIN authorization (use admin user token)
+  - Matches a PENDING order (sets status to MATCHED)
+  - Returns 200 OK on success
+  - Error cases:
+    - 403 Forbidden: if user is not admin
+    - 400 Bad Request: if order is already MATCHED or CANCELED
+    - 400 Bad Request: if order not found

 ## Business rules (brief)
 - BUY/SELL orders are created as PENDING.
 - All cash operations use the TRY asset.